miri0789/CloudPillar/wiki/TLD.md

 This document adheres to the following conventions to ensure consistency and readability:

 1. **Technical Terminology**: All technical terms, acronyms, and abbreviations are defined when first used.
-For instance, "CPC (Cloud Platform for Cybersecurity)" is defined at the first mention, and thereafter referred to as "CPC".
+For instance, "CPC (CloudPillar for Cybersecurity)" is defined at the first mention, and thereafter referred to as "CPC".

 2. **Section Headers**: Each section of this document begins with a header.
 Main sections are marked with a single hash (#), sub-sections with two hashes (##), and so on.
 The headers provide a clear structure and enable easy navigation through the document.